 Employment Service and Employment-Related Law Complaint Procedures

 Regulations at 20 CFR, Part 658, Subpart E sets out the procedures to be followed by the ES and Employment-Related Law Complaint System (Complaint System) required under the Wagner-Peyser Act.
-The Complaint System processes complaints about employers, employment services provided by Workforce Solutions Office staff (including ES merit staff), and complaints involving the failure to comply with the ES regulations.
+The Complaint System processes complaints about employers, employment services provided by Workforce Solutions Office staff, and complaints involving the failure to comply with the ES regulations.

 The Complaint System: